spinning-gears/tetration-sensor-report/README.md

 The contents of this repository generate a CSV report of all sensors registered with Tetration.
 This is the same data available within the Tetration GUI, but some people prefer to browse this data offline with a tool like Excel.
 The API returns time expressed in epoch format, so the script converts those fields to local time zone.

+Sensors in the VRF named `Tetration` will be ignored (VMs that are part of the Tetration appliance).

 This script will also look for duplicates like host name and save them to a separate CSV file.
 More details below.

 ## Running the script